Abhishek-krg/IR-thermal-head-detection-and-tracking/README.md

 # IR Thermal head detection and tracking
 Thermal mass head, body detection and tracking using deep learning and thermal imaging.
+Thermal imaging is crucial in Advanced driver assistance systems(ADAS) and medical field.
+Head tracking alongwith body gives an advantage of ability to predict the heading direction.
+Also several medical analysis reports require thermal head scans for generating shallow intuition of the state of person , this repo provides the dataset and models to achieve the same :
 ## Raw Detections
 <p align='center'>
  <img src='https://github.com/Abhishek-krg/covid-ir/blob/main/images/neural_processing.png'>